Efficient Autoregressive Inference for Transformer Probabilistic Models: Introduction

-Our main contributions are: \begin{enumerate} \item We introduce the \emph{causal autoregressive buffer}, a mechanism that decouples set-based context encoding from sequential prediction, enabling efficient joint sampling and likelihood evaluation from transformer-based amortized probabilistic models. \item We propose a unified training strategy using masked attention and buffer-size curriculum that allows a single model to learn both modes of operation at minimal additional cost. \item We demonstrate that our approach is broadly applicable to transformer-based probabilistic models including TNPs/PFNs~\citep{nguyen2022transformer,muller2022transformers} and tabular foundation models (TabICL;~\citealp{jingang2025tabicl}), achieving up to $20\times$ speedup in joint sampling while maintaining comparable predictive accuracy across diverse tasks. \end{enumerate}
+Our main contributions are: \begin{enumerate} \item We introduce the \emph{causal autoregressive buffer}, which reduces the cost of autoregressive joint inference for transformer-based amortized probabilistic models from $\mathcal{O}(K(N{+}K)^2)$ to $\mathcal{O}(N^2 {+} NK {+} K^2)$ by decoupling one-time context encoding from sequential prediction, enabling both efficient autoregressive sampling and one-pass joint predictive density evaluation -- while recovering exact standard-model behavior when the buffer is empty. \item We propose a unified training strategy, combining masked attention with a buffer-size curriculum, that enables a single model to learn both modes of operation at minimal cost. \item We demonstrate applicability across transformer-based probabilistic models including TNPs/PFNs~\citep{nguyen2022transformer,muller2022transformers} and tabular foundation models (TabICL;~\citealp{qu2025tabicl}), achieving up to $20\times$ faster joint sampling and $7\times$ lower memory while matching the predictive accuracy of full context re-encoding across tasks. \end{enumerate}